quantum-mob/QuantumPlaybook/README.md

 # QuantumWorkbook

-This repository provides the workbook chapters in the format of Mathematica(R) Notebook.
+The collection of Mathematica(R) Notebook files that have been used to generate the demonstation in the Quantum Workbook.

 ## Installation